michael-dean-haynie/littlejs-game-jam-2025/dev-notes.md

-# dev notes

-## codebase conventions

-### autoloading ioc dependencies

-- files ending in `.al.ts` are auto loaded and bound to the inversify ioc container (see `autoload-app.ts`)
-- test doubles are similarly auto loaded during text executions (see `autoload-test.ts`)
-- the `@Autoloadable()` decorator declaratively configures dependencies

-### `type` vs `interface`

-- generally try to use `type` for data shapes and `interface` for behovioral contracts

-## technology decisions

-### vite

-- handles tsc/esbuild, dev server with hot reload, production builds, etc.

-#### vite-plugin-zip-pack

-- itch website expects a .zip with an index.html inside, this handles that

-#### vite-plugin-static-copy

-- littlejs's box2d plugin is included via script url in the index.html. this copies the assets from node_modules for dev server and production build

-#### vitest

-- vitest is a test runner that seamlessly integrates with vite

-##### jsdom

-- provides browser apis so the littlejs engine can be present for unit test executions (for convenience)

-### inversify

-- provides ioc container which helps keep things losely coupled, testable, and declaratively composable

-#### reflect-metadata

-- dependency of inversify. enables the experimental flavor typescript decorators
-- also, enables custom `@Autoloadable()` decorator

-### prettier

-- prettier prevents any formatting bikeshedding

-### eslint

-- eslint helps catch common code quality issues

-#### eslint-config-prettier

-- eslint CAN do formatting stuff, but this extension disables those rules so that it doesn't collide with prettier

-#### @eslint/compat

-- automatically imports .gitignore patterns into eslint's ignore configuration
+# Dev Notes

+## Codebase Conventions

+### Architectural Boundaries

+- We want to prevent littlejs global implmentations with impure side effects bleeding into the game logic.
+- Only the files inside `src/littlejsengine/` can import from the lib directly.
+- All other files can import the nessesary littlejs types from the "barrel" export files.
+- They help to distinguish pure from impure members in a succinct, type-safe manner.
+- There is an eslint rule set up to help enforce the convention.

+### Autoloading IoC Dependencies

+- Files ending in `.al.ts` are auto loaded and bound to the inversify ioc container (see `autoload-app.ts`)
+- Test doubles are similarly auto loaded during text executions (see `autoload-test.ts`)
+- The `@Autoloadable()` decorator declaratively configures dependencies

+### Types and Naming Things

+- Generally try to use `type` for data shapes and `interface` for behovioral contracts
+- Previx private members with `_` for clarity of internal implementation details
+- Suffix rxjs observables with `$` for clarity of async/steamed data (angular convention)

+### Factories

+Generally, factories are for instantiating types with normal parameters as well as IoC dependencies.

+## Game Development Conventions

+### Gameplay / Animation Durations

+- Express durations in (gametime) seconds, NOT frames.
+  - Seconds instead of milliseconds because that's what littlejsengine uses by default.
+  - Time-base units provide better semantic clarity for both the code-base and the player.
+  - This keeps game state decoupled from framerates for consistent experience across different machines.

+## Technology Decisions

+- `littlejsengine`: The LittleJS game engine
+- `vite`: Handles tsc/esbuild, dev server with hot reload, production builds, etc.
+  - `vite-plugin-zip-pack`: Iitch.io website expects a .zip with an index.html inside, this handles that
+  - `vite-plugin-static-copy`: LittleJS's box2d plugin is included via script url in the index.html.
+This copies the assets from node_modules for dev server and production build
+  - `vitest`: Test runner that seamlessly integrates with vite
+    - `jsdom`: Provides browser apis so the littlejs engine can be present for unit test executions (for convenience)
+    - `@vitest/coverage-v8`: Coverage reporting for vitest
+- `inversify`: Provides ioc container which helps keep things losely coupled, testable, and declaratively composable
+  - `reflect-metadata`: Dependency of inversify. enables the experimental flavor typescript decorators.
+Also, enables custom `@Autoloadable()` decorator
+- `rxjs`: Provides convenient api for pub-sub / async patterns
+- `prettier`: Prevents any formatting bikeshedding
+- `eslint`: Helps catch common code quality issues
+  - `eslint-config-prettier`: ESLint CAN do formatting stuff, but this extension disables those rules so that it doesn't collide with prettier
+  - `@eslint/compat`: Automatically imports .gitignore patterns into eslint's ignore configuration
+- `globals`: Global variable definitions for various environments

 ## external tools